“The largest unbroken volcano crater in the world”, “The Garden of Eden”

 For you to know, we are talking about an expensive business here.
 The entire trip to Tanzania is splashing money by the hundreds of $.
 You are squeezed from every side.
 Lucky for us, we found one of these flight error fare all the way to Zanzibar, so what we saved in the flights used it for getting the internal flights, the safaris and part of the hotels, otherwise this could have turned into a very expensive holiday considering we were not that many days altogether.

 So switching our base in Zanzibar for that in Arusha was easy.
 It’s just an hour’s flight.
 To this point it all sounds easy, but it was not.
-We had to play with the flight times in order to maximize the time in Arusha for being able to arrive, spending the first night there and then have the following 2 full days free for both safari, returning to Arusha in the evening so having to stay overnight as the last flights leave for Zanzibar quite early in the afternoon, and then finally making the way back into Zanzibar the following morning.
+We had to play with the flight times in order to maximise the time in Arusha for being able to arrive, spending the first night there and then have the following 2 full days free for both safari, returning to Arusha in the evening so having to stay overnight as the last flights leave for Zanzibar quite early in the afternoon, and then finally making the way back into Zanzibar the following morning.
 In our case, we needed the earlier flight possible to then enjoy Stone Town which we left for this very last day, before the early morning following day’s flight returning to Muscat and into London. (more…)